Report: FBI probe into NCAA corruption identifies possible violations by basketball powers

 Kentucky, South Carolina, NC State, Clemson, USC, Maryland, Wichita State, Michigan State, Washington and Xavier all issued statements saying they would cooperate with authorities.

-Duke athletics director Kevin White issued a statement saying the university had reviewed the matter and found no eligibility issues related to the Yahoo! report.
+Duke athletic director Kevin White issued a statement saying the university had reviewed the matter and found no eligibility issues related to the Yahoo! report.

 "Duke has an uncompromising commitment to compliance in athletics," White's statement said.
 "That has not, and will not, change."

-Seton Hall also said it would conduct an internal review despite not having been contacted by investigators.
-LSU also said it hadn't been contacted by "federal, league or NCAA officials," but said an outside investigation "found the program in full compliance."
+Seton Hall said it would conduct an internal review despite not having been contacted by investigators.
+LSU also said it hadn't been contacted by "federal, league or NCAA officials" but said an outside investigation "found the program in full compliance."

 Regarding the report, Kansas coach Bill Self said, "We're hearing and learning about it for the first time."
 He added, "I do know for sure that we did not use Miller's agency for recruiting purposes or any purpose."